Introduction to GeoST#

 Positional reference#

-As said, a collection contains all spatial information about the data, both horizontally and vertically.
-These attributes can be accessed through the “horizontal_reference” and “vertical_reference” attributes:
+A collection contains all spatial information about the data, both horizontally and vertically.
+These attributes can be accessed through the “crs” (coordinate reference system) and “vertical_datum” attributes:

 EPSG:28992